This article was updated on July 29, 2021.

 This is problematic for those who come into these situations thinking that the other person or person(s) is keeping it real with you about whatever it is you’re discussing.

 It can be even more troubling if this individual is a colleague who is lying through their teeth about something that can ultimately benefit them at the job and not you (they’re called toxic, FYI).

 Body language is often key in determining if someone is the definition of a liar.
 A recent study done proved that mimicking the body language of the person we’re talking to when telling something that is categorically false is one of those ways.

 There are many other signs related to body language when it comes to this topic.

 They are good to look out for in case you ever feel like the person you’re talking to, work-related or not, is not telling the complete truth or lying completely.

-Here are 7 more to look at.
+Here are seven more to consider.

 Eyes and mouth give it away